Data Science

 -

-Step 4 : Converting the model format to onnx
+Step 4 : Converts the model format to onnx

 -

-Step 5 : Uploading it to an ODF S3 bucket
+Step 5 : Uploads it to an ODF S3 bucket

-The pipeline can be configured to download and train on specifc image object class (e.g. Fedoras).
+The pipeline can be configured to download and train on a specifc image object class such as Fedoras, which is want we want.

 -